 Providing emotional support is as vital as physical support.
 Cancer treatment can be an emotionally taxing experience not just for the patients but for caregivers as well.

 Caring for someone can be fulfilling, but it can also be physically and emotionally draining.
-It's crucial for caregivers to look after their own wellbeing.
+Caregivers must look after their well-being.

 In conclusion, caregivers play a monumental role in the lives of individuals undergoing high-dose chemotherapy.
-By providing both practical and emotional support while also taking care of their own wellbeing, caregivers can help make the cancer treatment journey a little less daunting for their loved ones.
+By providing both practical and emotional support while also taking care of their well-being, caregivers can help make the cancer treatment journey a little less daunting for their loved ones.

 Undergoing high-dose chemotherapy for cancer treatment presents not only physical and emotional challenges but also financial hurdles.
 The costs associated with this intense treatment modality can be significant, encompassing not only the therapy itself but also supportive care, hospital stays, and potential unforeseen expenses.
 It is essential for patients and their families to be aware of these costs and to explore all available resources for financial support.